Monday, 12 November 2012

 High Neb can clearly be seen in the distance

-Stood atop Stanage Edge, you can really see both the appeal of the landscape and the popularity of climbers and walkers.
-There are many places where a solitary rock juts out and you can stand and admire the sweeping curve of Stanage.
-The edge runs four miles north from the Cowper Stone to Stanage End.
-It is the northernmost of an almost continuous line of cliffs, including Burbage Rocks, Froggatt Edge, Curbar Edge, Baslow Edge and Birchen Edge.
-Although the edge reaches only 30 metres in height it is one of the most famous UK climbing venues.
-The highest point of Stanage is located at High Neb at an altitude of 458m.
+Standing atop Stanage Edge, it is easy to see both the appeal of the landscape and why it is so popular with climbers and walkers.
+There are numerous spots where solitary rocks jut out, offering a perfect perch to admire the sweeping curve of the escarpment.
+The edge runs four miles north from the Cowper Stone to Stanage End and is the northernmost of an almost continuous line of cliffs, including Burbage Rocks, Froggatt Edge, Curbar Edge, Baslow Edge, and Birchen Edge.
+Although the gritstone faces reach only 30 metres in height, they form one of the most famous climbing venues in the UK.
+The highest point, High Neb, sits at an altitude of 458 metres.

 Stanage Edge looking north-west towards High Neb